Categories

 Learn More

-Carol Smyth is an IBCLC and Cognitive Behavioural Psychotherapist working in a busy private practice in Northern Ireland.
+Carol Smyth is an IBCLC and Cognitive Behavioural Psychotherapist working in both Primary Care and in private practice in Northern Ireland.
 With a background in psychology she is driven by a passion to promote attachment based and trauma informed care to families and babies.
-She is the author of the Why Infant Reflux Matters book, both an HCP education resource and a self-help book for families worried about their baby’s reflux symptoms.
-Her interest in fertility while breastfeeding began when breastfeeding and wanting to grow her own family, and finding that research on the topic was very scant.
-Pulling together what was available she created a series of resources on her website, which are highly viewed.
+She is the author of the Why Infant Reflux Matters book, both an HCP education resource and a self-help book for families worried about their baby’s reflux and unsettled behaviours.
+When working with parents she aims to increase understanding of normal (often misunderstood) baby behaviours and to explain why these are often different from what we expect.
+This understanding helps to lower parental anxiety and promotes attachment strategies proven to reduce crying.

 Abstract: